elodiefeghali/EECE-490-CV-maker/README.md

 Outcome: A fast, 93 %-accurate resume classifier that marries classic TF-IDF text features with an ensemble of tuned algorithms, ready for deployment in a Flask or FastAPI service to recommend career paths at scale.

+Future Improvements
+We plan to revisit the job matching feature in the future once we have access to the necessary resources, such as a reliable job dataset or API.
+This feature will enhance the platform by providing users with more accurate and personalized job recommendations based on their skills and experience, further improving their career development journey.